Lestibournes/Openbox-Applicatons-Menu/README.md

 For example, launch with:
 python obamg.py menus.json

+Requires pyxdg.
-Currently only compatible with Python 2.7.
+Some icon themes may only work with Python 2.7.

 Explanation of the config file: